 Literature may not be distributed in buildings on campus other than the Memorial Union unless it is University or student organization sponsored and complies with building policies.
 An employee, student or visitor may not solicit or distribute literature to NDSU employees in work areas for matters not related to NDSU business (See Policy 706.3).
 Literature may not be distributed in classrooms except by permission of the instructor or by recognized student organizations at the scheduled meetings or events.
 Literature to be distributed within the Residence Halls must be approved by the Associate Director of Residence Life.

-A poster distribution list of places on campus where notices may be posted is available in the Student Activities Office, Memorial Union 360.
+A poster distribution list of places on campus where notices may be posted is available in the Memorial Union Administrative Office, Room 246.
 Bulletin boards in buildings on campus are restricted unless a notice on the board states otherwise.

 Demonstrations 9.1 The University community is one of inquiry and persuasion.
 An individual or group may protest, rally or demonstrate provided such protest or demonstration does not disrupt University operations or obstruct physical movement to, from, or within any place on the campus, including University property located off the main campus.
 While the campus must be open to the free exchange of ideas, the University may limit the time, place and manner of protests, rallies, and demonstrations.
 All members of the community are expected to conduct dialogues with dignity and courtesy.
 Organizers and participants must allow other community members freedom of movement on campus and the freedom to engage in the performance of their duties or the pursuit of their educational activities 9.2 A protest, rally, or demonstration must not interfere with the missions, processes, procedures or functions of the University.
 Therefore, organizers and participants must recognize and allow the staff and faculty of the University to engage in the performance of their duties, and for students to pursue their educational activities.
 Impeding or restricting these activities by making noise, blocking entrances or exits from University facilities, or by coercion, intimidation or threats or use of violence is unacceptable.